fedora-python/portingguide/source/exceptions.rst

 In Python 3, the old syntax is no longer allowed.

 You will need to switch to the new syntax.
-The recommended fixer works quite reliably.
+The recommended fixer works quite reliably, and it also fixes the :ref:`iter_exc` problem described below.

 .. _raise-syntax: